 - a.
-Render law enforcement assistance as requested by the SERT. - b.
-Identify sensitive inland water habitats. - c.
-Provide air, water, and land transportation as requested by the SERT.
+Provide personnel and equipment to support law enforcement. - b.
+Identify sensitive inland water habitats that have potential to be impacted. - c.
+Provide air, water, and land transportation. - d.

-- d.
 Provide sampling and monitoring assistance; act as lead agency concerning fish sampling from inland waters. - e.
-Provide liaison to and carry out technical consultations with the US Fish & Wildlife Service and other appropriate Federal fish and wildlife specialists. - f.
+Provide a liaison to and carry out technical consultations with the US Fish & Wildlife Service and other appropriate federal fish and wildlife specialists. - f.
 Participate in the ETAG assisting the SERT Leader. - g.
 Operate watercraft as directed by SERT Leader to support on-water operations such as booming as well as wildlife and waterfowl rescue. - h.
 Restrict the taking of fish from inland waters suspected of contamination. - i.
 In accordance with the US Fish and Wildlife Service's Wildlife Contingency Plan for North Carolina Coastal Areas 1995, cooperate with the US Fish and Wildlife Service.
-This Wildlife Contingency Plan describes the cooperative actions which will be implemented by the US Fish and Wildlife Services and the NC Wildlife Resources Commission in the event wildlife is threatened or harmed by an oil spill event in North Carolina.
-For details of this plan, contact the NC Wildlife Resources Commission, or the US Fish and Wildlife Commission. - j.
-Calculate and communicate to the N.C.
-Department of Justice an assessment of damage done to fish, wildlife and waterfowl from any State waters and/or adjacent habitat including calculation of values for litigation purposes. - k.
+This Wildlife Contingency Plan describes the cooperative actions which will be implemented by the US Fish and Wildlife Services and the NC Wildlife Resources Commission in the event wildlife is threatened or harmed by a hazardous material release event in North Carolina. - j.
+Calculate and communicate with the N.C.
+Department of Justice an assessment of damage done to fish, wildlife and waterfowl from any state waters and/or adjacent habitat including calculation of values for litigation purposes.

+- k.
 Act as liaison between the SERT and interested environmental and conservation groups. - I. Participate on the ETAG Team assisting the SERT Leader. - m.
 Identify otherwise unaffected areas of inland waters and species and advise the public concerning their use. - n.
-Participate in development of decision making methodology concerning use of dispersants and/or biological agents in inland waters.
+Technical lead in ICP during activation of an ESF-10 Mission assignment for derelict vessels.
+Serve as member of Unified Command. - Participate in development of decision-making methodology concerning use of dispersants and/or biological agents in inland waters. - p.
+Provide a liaison with the NC Division of Marine Fisheries for impacted areas and/or species from waters under the jurisdiction of both agencies. - q.
+Provide watercraft and crews to support enforcement of USCG-initiated restrictions on waterway use.